Quantifiers on languages and codensity monads: Extending -monads to

 If $e\colon 1\to M$ denotes the map selecting the unit of the monoid, we can also define a map $1\to TM$ obtained as the composite $Te\circ\eta_1$.
-That these data (with either of the two binary operations) give rise to monoid structures on $TM$ is a consequence of~\cite[Theorem~2.1]{Kock70}, where the level of generality is beyond the purposes of our present paper.
-In the next theorem we shall assume that the monad $T$ is \kl{commutative} and therefore the two monoid structures on $TM$ coincide.
+That these data (with either of the two binary operations) give rise to monoid structures on $TM$ is a consequence of a more general result by Kock: \begin{theorem} If $T$ is a commutative $\Set$-monad then $\otimes=\otimes'$, and thus for every monoid $(M,\cdot,1)$ the composition in \eqref{eq:monoid-operation-lifting} gives a monoid structure on $TM$.
+This yields a lifting of $T$ to a monad on the category of monoids and monoid homomorphisms. \end{theorem} \begin{proof} This is a special case of~\cite[Theorem~2.1]{Kock70}. \end{proof}